Truck Accident Lawyer

-According to the Department of Transportation statistics, 286,000 large truck accidents happened in the United States in 2009.
-Almost 3,400 died as a result of trucking crashes in 2009.
+Truck accidents happen in Pennsylvania and throughout the US all too frequently.
+Just last year, there were 568,000 large truck accidents, and 6,200 died as a result of these trucking crashes.
 Driving a truck requires a great deal of attention and alertness.
 Of all drivers, truck drivers must be the most cautious when driving on the road with other cars and motorcycles.
 Commercial truck drivers need to exercise extreme caution due to the immense weight and size of their vehicles which, when colliding with other vehicles, can lead to fatal consequences.
 This is why there are so many rules and regulations that drivers and trucking companies must adhere to in order to ensure everyone's general safety.
 Unfortunately, there are times when truck drivers or truck companies are negligent, or disobey regulations.
 From inadequate training to overloading, truck drivers and companies often partake in reckless actions that can lead to catastrophic motor vehicle accidents once the vehicle is on the road.

 When truck drivers fail to exercise caution or when trucking companies do not follow regulations, and other drivers are injured, the driver and company can be held liable.
 After a person has been injured in a trucking accident, he/she is legally entitled to seek compensation.
-A trucking accident victim may seek monetary damages for his/her: medical expenses, injuries, lost wages, lost future income, physical and mental impairment, property damage, and pain and suffering.
+The Lassen Law Firm deducts a small 29% fee for trucking accidents, and an even smaller 25% fee when these accidents result in death.

 Common Causes of Truck Accidents: